Monday, July 07, 2025

 1. Audit Reality vs. VR Dashboards:

-Double-check data accuracy against frontline feedback calls to avoid insights based on incomplete facts.
+Double-check data accuracy against frontline feedback calls to ensure insights are based on complete facts.
 I have seen this disconnect between marketing data and what sales claim is happening many times, particularly during large implementations, such as installing a new CRM, Marketing automation, or an Account-Based Marketing Platform.

 1. Identify the Core Bottleneck: